Cross-Gender Communication in Cyberspace

 of the respondents contextualized their answer to this question: if they

-were communicating in a professional environment, they reported being less
+were communicating in a professional environment, they reported being

 aware of gender than if they were communicating in a social environment